palakura pappu recipe – Learn to make healthy spinach and dal curry.

 Method 2 of palakura pappu recipe below

-- ¾ cup of pappu (kandhi pappu or pesarapappu)
+- ½ cup dal or pappu (any lentils) (kandhi pappu or pesarapappu)

 - 1 sprig curry leaves